-To enable the Consent Form the Require consent form option must be switched from None to either Everyone or Only for visitors from EU.
+To enable the Consent Form, the Require consent form option must be switched from None to either Everyone or Only for visitors from EU.
 Visitors that meet the criteria will now be shown a multiple-choice option before entering a chat.

 You can manage how the widget acts on your Personal Profile page by making changes to the Widget Behavior section on the Profile Widget page.

 Disable sound notification controls all audio the visitor will hear when chatting with you.
-If you prefer for the widget to be completely silent for your visitors, enable this option, if you want them to hear all the beeps and boops leave this option switched off.
+If you prefer for the widget to be completely silent for your visitors, enable this option.
+If you want them to hear all the beeps and boops, leave this option switched off.

-Disable visitor typing function works just like the agent typing notification but form the other side.
+Disable visitor typing function works just like the agent typing notification but from the other side.
 If you prefer to have a visual cue that your visitor is responding before they send the message, be sure to leave this option off.

-Disable browser tab notification will stop alerts showing up in the page title of your browser.
+Disable browser tab notification will stop alerts from showing up in the page title of your browser.
 Leaving this option on will allow for chat notifications to be displayed in the text at the top of each tab in a browser.